AlextheYounga/us-federal-code/usc/title-3-the-president/chapter-5-extension-of-certain-rights-and-protections-to-presidential-offices/frontmatter.md

 415. Rights and protections under the Worker Adjustment and Retraining Notification Act.

-416. Rights and protections relating to veterans’ employment and reemployment.
+416. Rights and protections relating to veterans' employment and reemployment.

 417. Prohibition of intimidation or reprisal.